Tuesday, April 11, 2023

 I encourage you to quickly set up your tent, put your food in your locker, and then prepare your day packs for your hike.
 After this you can walk up to the lake.
 We took the 8:30am bus and were up at the lake to hike by 10:00am.

-On your last day, pack up your tent site, leave your food in your locker, and store everything that you don't need for your hike in the storage shed.
+On your last day, pack up your tent site, and store everything that you don't need for your hike in the storage shed.
 Walk up the lake for your hike, and then walk back down to the campground to grab your overnight gear.

 The bus will pick you up from the campground so you don't have to walk back up to the lake. - and make sure you're at the campground early for your trip home!
 They'll count how many campers are waiting for the bus as they drive up to the lake, and will save that many spots on the bus.